yieldprotocol/docs-v2/README.md

 ## Audit
 Yield Protocol was audited by [Code 423n4](https://code423n4.com) and Trail of Bits.
-You may find the report Code 423n4 [here](https://code423n4.com/reports/2021-08-yield/), and the Trail of Bits report [here](https://github.com/trailofbits/publications/blob/master/reviews/YieldV2.pdf).
+You may find the Code 423n4 reports [here](https://code423n4.com/reports/2021-05-yield/) and [here](https://code423n4.com/reports/2021-08-yield/), and the Trail of Bits report [here](https://github.com/trailofbits/publications/blob/master/reviews/YieldV2.pdf).

 ## Community
 Users and the development team are usually in the [Discord server](http://discord.gg/JAFfDj5).